mattwarkentin/fidelius/README.md

 > the chosen person, or Secret-Keeper, and is henceforth impossible to
 > find - unless, of course, the Secret-Keeper chooses to divulge it.”

-The goal of `fidelius` is to provide a simple way to encrypt and password-protect your static HTML files and support portable, secure, and self-contained in-browser decryption.
+The goal of `fidelius` is to provide a simple interface for encrypting and password-protecting your static HTML files, and supporting secure and (optionally) self-contained in-browser decryption.

 This package sits on the shoulders of the cryptography library, [`sodium`](https://doc.libsodium.org/), to provide secure methods for